-This competition winning design is a creative watershed in the latest BESD school design, putting at the heart of the design the complex needs of the users.
+This competition winning design is a creative watershed in the latest BESD school design, putting the complex needs of the users at the heart of the design.

-The innovative design solution whilst fulfilling all the latest building bulletin standards including BB77, 102 and 93, mixed heavy weight construction on the ground floor creating thermal stability and robust construction with light weight upper floor creating light open spaces and a super-insulated air tight thermal envelope.
-The resulting design was appropriate for the school’s needs, integrated into the existing site, allowed the existing school to continue until the new one was completed and was a cost effective solution.
+The innovative design solution, whilst fulfilling all the latest building bulletin standards including BB77, 102 and 93, combined heavy weight construction on the ground floor creating thermal stability and robust construction, with a lightweight upper floor creating light open spaces and a super-insulated air-tight thermal envelope.
+The resulting design was appropriate for the school’s requirements to be integrated into the existing site, thus allowing the existing school to continue until the new one was completed.

 - The ease of use and management of the building by simple, clear zoning and division of the building layout to allow both school and community use

 - Simple layout with an ‘internal street’ to provide ease of use/ orientation and to facilitate unobtrusive ‘passive’ surveillance

 - The quality and variety of outside spaces and their direct connection/integration with educational and social internal areas